In-Browser Coding Interview Practice for Data...

 Most interview prep platforms fall into three categories when it comes to code execution.
 Understanding the differences helps you choose where to invest your practice time.

 Category 1: No execution at all.
-Many popular SQL interview sites show you a question and a "Reveal Solution" button.
+Many popular SQL interview sites show you a question and a 'Reveal Solution' button.
 You read the solution, compare it to what you would have written, and move on.
 This is reading, not practicing.
 You would never prepare for a piano recital by reading sheet music without touching the keys.
 The same logic applies to coding interviews.

 Category 3: Real execution with basic test cases.
 A few platforms run your code against a single test case.
 If the output matches, you pass.
-This is better than keyword grading, but it misses edge cases.
+This is better than keyword scoring, but it misses edge cases.
 One test case won't catch NULL handling bugs, won't reveal off-by-one errors in window frames, and won't expose incorrect behavior when the input data has duplicates or empty groups.

 Why Running Your Code Builds Muscle Memory